 A field recording hard-pan between each speaker very rapidly, at 5-10 times a second.

-Heard from up close, a it sounds like white noise alternating with silence.
+Heard from up close, we register white noise alternating with silence.

 Heard standing and equal distance between the speakers, the ears sense but fail to read the stereo image.